jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Current Priorities
+- Somehow a RNG desync is happening when I start a game with 2 clients connected and let the host pick character first then immediately compare RNG state.
+Left off: See desyncThoughts.md
 - Address possible desync issues around projectile promise? same as with loading a game mid-movement
     - shouldn't this not be an issue though if loading a game happens synchronously?
     - maybe it should happen synchronously for the sender and then it wont be a problem